Moorthorpe: Architecture

 The majority of buildings in the village date from the late 19th and early 20th century and were built to accommodate the large number of employees at the local collieries.
 Due to this many of the buildings are grand, red brick structures with ornamental brick or stone flourishes, reflecting the new opulence of the village.

 A large proportion of the houses are traditional workers terrace houses and whilst the trend for modern reconstruction has hidden a large part of the architectural style of the housing stock there is evidence of a continuation of the Victorian revival of older styles, albeit on a less grand scale.
 For example, on the former main shopping street of Barnsley Road there is still some evidence of faux half-timbering, with a mock Tudor style facade still existing on the top half of a small number of buildings.

 Some of the grander buildings shared a similar appearance, for example the former Empire Theatre, former Palace Picture house and St Joseph's Church featured the use of stylised circular windows and circular flourishes to the top of the front of their facades.

 Other buildings, such as the miners institute building and the Empire WMC have gables, which are far more grand than would be expected in a small village.
+The miner's institute was host to a number of key events locally, including visits to the area by key suffragettes, the Lansbury family, and Sinn Fein.